Khushal070/Paraja-Tribe-Game/piano-tiles-master/README.md

-# Rythms of the Paraja
+# Rhythms of the Paraja
 game made by HTML, JS.

 This game is using KEY "A" ,"S" ,"D" ,"F" to play.